Recreational Fishing in Ontario’s Sunset Country – Then and Now

 First Lodges Open in the 1920s

 For the people who lived here in the 1920s, it was very apparent that we had a strong potential as a recreational fishing destination.
-The first lodges targeting American Anglers were built in the 1920s, most on Lake of the Woods and other lakes that were in close proximity to the US/Canada border.
-Access was a big barrier back in those daysm as few roads existed and those that did were gravel and only went so far north.
+The first lodges targeting American anglers were built in the 1920s, most on Lake of the Woods and other lakes that were in close proximity to the US/Canada border.
+Access was a big barrier back in those days as few roads existed and those that did were gravel and only went so far north.
 Many of the guests arrived on trains then were boated into the lodge location.
 In the 1920s and 1930s, the fishing was nothing short of incredible.
 Huge populations of every species swam in the lakes and it wasn’t hard to catch them.
 When you look back at old photos, the concept of “catch and release” was non-existent so basically, every fish that was caught was harvested to eat.

 Tackle and Equipment in the Old Days

-With the great variety of fishing tackle and equipment that we have available to us today, it’s hard to imagine the limited selection of rods, reels, and lures available to anglers in the first half of the 20th century.
+With the great variety of fishing tackle and equipment that we have available to us today, it’s hard to imagine the limited selection of rods, reels and lures available to anglers in the first half of the 20th century.
 But let's just say the selection was significantly more limited then than it is now.

 As you can see above, the lure manufacturers promoted their products with the “they’ll catch lots of fish” strategy back in those days too – in this case, the ad above is from the late 1940s.
 Back in those days, it wasn’t really possible to go bankrupt buying too many new musky baits like you can today; the rod and reels used to cast or troll the lures had a more basic design and, from the prices in the ad, cost significantly less than today!

-With rod, reel, and tackle in hand, the tourist was ready to embark on their trip north.
+With a rod, reel, and tackle in hand, the tourist was ready to embark on their trip north.
 One of the expectations on the drive-up was the kind of boat and motor would they be given to fish out of.
 In the early 1920s, canoes were used for the most part but as you got into the 1950s and 1960s, wooden boats with small outboard motors were the standard fare.
 Mercury motors have been around a long time and as the circa 1950s ad below shows, have made steady improvements in their motor design when you compare today’s 4-stroke Optimax with the 1950s “Super 10 HP Hurricane”!

 What Did a Cabin Rental Look Like Back Then?